 The Company does not require collateral in respect of any receivables.
 The Group establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.

-24.3.2 Cash at bank and assets held in trust
+24.3.2 Cash at bank

-Credit risk on assets held in trust is limited as such comprise deposits with a local financial institution with investment grade rating (Fitch) BBB.
-Credit risk on cash at bank is also limited as funds are likewise held with local financial institutions with investment grade ratings (Fitch) AA- and BBB.
+Credit risk on cash at bank is limited as funds are likewise held with local financial institutions with investment grade ratings (Fitch) AA- and BBB+.